Snugug/static/README.md

 # static

 Static is a static site generation tool utilizing Grunt.
 It uses [Grunt Generator](https://github.com/clavery/grunt-generator) for HTML generation and [Sass](http://sass-lang.com) and [Compass](http://compass-style.org) for CSS generation.
-It will minify your PNG, JPG, and SVG images and JSHint and Uglify your JavaScript.
+It will also minify your PNG, JPG, and SVG images and JSHint and Uglify your JavaScript.
+It's equally suited for rapid prototyping, blogging, site creation, really anything you'd like to throw at it.
+Enjoy!

 ## Static Server